Skip to content

 }

-Now we need to assign our newly implemented functions to be called by right tokens.
-Look at all tokens in token stats functions inside parser/token_stats.rs and think which functions seem appropriate to use.
-If you are not sure go back to the part where we were implementing certain function and think where it should be used.
+Next, assign newly implemented functions to the correct token stats.
+Review all the token stats and consider which functions are appropriate to use.
+If you are unsure, go back to the part where they were implemented, and think how they should be used.

 ⚠️ Implementation